Wills: How They Work and Why Every Adult Needs One

 Examples

-- 1Simple will leaving everything to spouse
+- 1Simple will leaving all assets to a surviving spouse with children as contingent beneficiaries

-- 2Will establishing trusts for minor children
+- 2Will establishing a testamentary trust to manage inheritance for minor children until they reach age 25

 Related Terms